Vasissualiyp/qr-code-stl-gen/README.md

 # QR Code to STL Extruder

-This project contains a script to generate a 3D extruded model (STL file) from a QR code.
-The QR code can be generated from a URL or an existing image file.
+This project provides a script to generate a 3D extruded model (STL file) from a QR code.
+The QR code can be created either from a URL or an existing image file.

+It is highly recommended to use the built-in QR code generation feature rather than generating a QR code from an image.
+QR codes generated directly from the URL are significantly smaller in size (approximately 0.5 MB) compared to those generated from images (which can be as large as 1.6 GB).

 ## Features